MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 * Windows 10 with Windows Subsystem for Linux (WSL).
 See the `installation guide
   <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
-* A Linux distribution installed on WSL (Tested on Ubuntu 19.10 eoan)
+* A Linux distribution installed on WSL (Tested on Ubuntu 19.10 eoan and Ubuntu 20.04 focal).

 A code editor such as Visual Studio Code is also recommended to edit BSP files.